logo image

 The small Village of Applecross has a Gift and Crafts shop, and Cafe / Bistro at the entrance.

-Mountain and Sea Guides are situated in the Village centre offering a wide range of activities such as Sea Kayaking, Walking, Hiking, and Climbing.
+Mountain and Sea Guides are in the Village centre offering a wide range of activities such as Sea Kayaking, Walking, Hiking, and Climbing.
 They also hire Kayaks.

 The Applecross Inn is probably the top attraction in the area with it specializing in Seafood.